Home Holiday destinations Vietnam Phu Quoc Island what to see – travel guide

 The An Thoi archipelago in the south of Phu Quoc is famous for its pristine beaches, turquoise water, and rich coral reefs.
 It includes, among others, May Rut Trong,May Rut Ngoai, where the rocky coastline is conducive to snorkeling and admiring the underwater world (May Rut Islands snorkeling Phu Quoc).
 Hon Vong Island is called an “undeveloped paradise” (Hon Vong Island undeveloped paradise), offering silence and a lack of mass tourism.
 The islands attract beach lovers, divers, boat trips, or camping on the beach (camping on May Rut Trong), and the best time to visit is the dry season from November to April.

-How to fly to Phu Quoc island from Poland
+How to get to Phu Quoc from Poland: airports, routes, and timing

 From Poland to Phú Quốc, you can fly both with connecting flights and directly.
 During the winter season, charter connections operated by, among others, LOT, are available from Warsaw and Katowice – these are direct flights aimed mainly at tourists traveling with tour operators.
 Outside charter dates, the most commonly chosen option are flights with one or two connections, e.g., via Doha, Kuala Lumpur, Bangkok, Hanoi, or Ho Chi Minh City.
 Travel time usually ranges from 12 to 17 hours plus connection time, and ticket prices start from around 4000 PLN round trip, depending on the date and airline.